-The Company is currently in the exploration stage in respect of its mineral interest.
+The Company is currently in the exploration stage in respect of its mineral interests.
 Exploration and evaluation costs include the costs of acquiring licenses, option payments, costs incurred to explore and evaluate properties, and the fair value, upon acquisition, of mineral properties acquired in a business combination or a business combination accounted for as an asset acquisition.

-Exploration and evaluation expenditures are expensed in the period they are incurred except for expenditures associated with the acquisition of exploration and evaluation assets through a business combination or a business combination accounted for as an asset acquisition.
-Significant property acquisition costs are capitalized only to the extent that such costs can be directly attributed to an area of interest where it is considered likely that such costs will be recoverable by future exploitation or sale of the acquired property.
+Exploration and evaluation expenditures are expensed in the period they are incurred.
+The Company capitalizes expenditures associated with the acquisition of exploration and evaluation assets through a business combination and the costs of significant property acquisitions to the extent that such costs can be directly attributed to an area of interest where it is considered likely that such costs will be recoverable by future exploitation or sale of the acquired property.
 Development costs relating to specific properties are capitalized once management has made a development decision.

 From time to time, the Company may acquire or dispose of mineral interests pursuant to the terms of option agreements.
-Where such options are exercisable entirely at the discretion of the optionee, the related amounts payable or receivable are not recorded.
-Option payments are recorded in the period that the payments are made or received.
+Where such options are exercisable entirely at the discretion of the optionee, the related amounts are recorded in the period they are paid or received.
+Option payments are expensed as exploration expenditures and option receipts are credited against capitalized acquisition costs, if any, and then to profit or loss for the period.
 The Company does not accrue costs to maintain mineral interests in good standing.
-Expenditure recoveries are recorded in the period that the payments are received.
+Expenditure recoveries are recorded in the period that reasonable assurance of the receipt of such recovery is received.